Antique China Hutch Makeover | Step By Step

 After it dried, I lightly sanded all of the repaired areas smooth with a 350 grit sandpaper since plastic wood is so easily smoothed and then continued to scuff sand the rest of the piece to ensure the paint would adhere.

 For your future projects, you may check out our post about sandpaper for furniture painting for reference.
-Learn all about the importance of sanding before painting furniture here.
+You can also learn all about sanding before painting furniture here to better understand why it’s an important step in the painting process.

-I used my favorite sander, the 3×4 vacuum compatible SurfPrep sander.
-Read about the best sanders for furniture here.
+I used my favorite sander, the 3×4 vacuum compatible SurfPrep Sander.
+Read our honest SurfPrep Sander review here for more of our experience with this sander.
+You can also read about the best sanders for furniture here, aside from the SurfPrep.

 How to Sand Furniture Legs